KIT-HYD/skgstat_container/README.md

 To invoke the docker container directly run something similar to:
 ```
-docker run --rm -it -v /path/to/local/in:/in -v /path/to/local/out:/out -e TOOL_RUN=foobar tbr_python_template
+docker run --rm -it -v /path/to/local/in:/in -v /path/to/local/out:/out -e TOOL_RUN=variogram tbr_skgstat
 ```

 Then, the output will be in your local out and based on your local input folder.
 Stdout and Stderr are also connected to the host.